2799662352/glorious-prompt-server/README.md

 "mcp": {
     "inputs": [],
     "servers": {
-        "godot_rag": { // or whatever name you want
+        "prompt_rag": { // or whatever name you want
             "command": "cmd", // replace this with "uv" on Mac or Linux "args": [
                 "/c", // remove this on Mac or Linux